-JOHN MACARTHUR: Well today it’s a wonderful privilege that comes to me and that is to introduce to you Jeffrey Williams.
-Jeffrey Williams is a Lieutenant Colonel in the United States Army and maybe more notable than that, he is a NASA astronaut and what a tremendous privilege and opportunity to share in that incredible experience.
+JOHN: Well, today it’s a wonderful privilege that comes to me, and that is to introduce to you Jeffrey Williams.
+Jeffrey Williams is a Lieutenant Colonel in the United States Army.
+And maybe more notable than that, he is a NASA astronaut.
+And what a tremendous privilege and opportunity to share in that incredible experience.

-JOHN: Well thank you.
-And we had the privilege today of meeting Jeff and meeting his wife Anna Marie and at least one son, Brad, and Jason’s not here today but we’re so thankful for what the Lord has done in your family and what the Lord has helped our little family at Grace To You to contribute to that.
+JOHN: Well, thank you.
+And we had the privilege today of meeting Jeff and meeting his wife, Anna-Marie, and at least one son, Brad – and Jason’s not here today, but we’re so thankful for what the Lord is doing in your family and what the Lord has – how helped our little family at Grace to You to contribute to that.
 That’s just a special joy for us.

-Well let’s just get to a little conversation between the two of us and talk about some of the things that I know our listeners would really be very interested in.
-I suppose one of the dreams that many young boys and girls as well have is to get into space and to be an astronaut.
-I just wonder if that started early in your life.
+Well, let’s just get to a little conversation between the two of us and talk about some of the things that I know our listeners would really be very interested in.
+I suppose one of the dreams that many young boys – and girls as well – have is to get into space and to be an astronaut.
+And I just wonder if that started early in your life?
 Where did you really begin to want to do that and take some steps to make it happen?

-JEFF: Well I think as early as grade school I had a very strong interest in science and aviation and technology and engineering kinds of fields.
-But I grew up in a small farm in northern Wisconsin and didn't know about opportunities out there.
-Coming out of high school I received an appointment to the military academy at Westpoint and that was the first door opened along the path to become an astronaut.
-Subsequent to graduation I went into Army Aviation, became a pilot, later a test pilot, got a degree in engineering, an advanced degree, a Master's and all of those things qualified me for NASA’s program and my interest only increased over those years.
+Coming out of high school, I received an appointment to the Military Academy at West Point, and that was the first door opened along the path to become an astronaut.
+And subsequent to graduation, I went into Army aviation, became a pilot, later a test pilot; got a degree in engineering – an advanced degree, a master’s.
+And all of those things qualified me for NASA’s program, and my interest only increased over those years.

 JOHN: And you’ve got to explore it.